yingchengyang/CPPO/README.md

 python -m spinup.run pg_cmdp --hid "[64,32]" --env Walker2d-v3 --exp_name Walker2d/pg_cmdp/pg_cmdp-seed0 --epochs 750 --seed 0 --delay 0.8 --nu_delay 0.8
 ```

-- For PG-CMDP, you can also adjust parameters like --delay, --nu_delay and so on.
+- For PG-CMDP, you can adjust hyperparameters like --delay, --nu_delay and so on.

 - You can train agents of CPPO for all five environments reported in the paper with the training code as below